Lessons from Reality: “Mom…Dad…Be the Wall”

 Do you find that reality is firm, consistent, and generally

-I generally find the later is true.
+I generally find the latter is true.
 Reality seems quite consistent and when we noticed this fact, we can learn something very valuable about effective parenting.

 As parents, we sometimes have difficulty maintaining consistency with our consequences.
 Thus, consequences reign from non-existent to soft to harsh.
 We allow negotiation over consequences and limits which produces a household where limits are constantly shifting and changing.
 This approach makes parenting feel like a constant struggle and that your words are rarely easily honored.